-- A. It is incumbent on the company to provide reasonable opportunity for Operators, Schedulers and Coordinators to obtain and maintain their NERC Certification. - B. It is incumbent on Operators and Coordinators to obtain and maintain their NERC certification including completion of training and submitting required documentation to NERC required for re-certification.
-Schedulers are required to obtain and maintain their NERC certification in order to be paid at Operator/Scheduler 1 or above. - i) If Schedulers, Operators or Coordinators who are at Operator/Scheduler level 1 or above do not maintain their NERC certification then they have three (3) months to reestablish their NERC certification.
-If they do not re-establish their NERC certification within three (3) months then they will immediately be paid at the Assistant Operator/Scheduler Step 7 pay rates.
-If Operators or Coordinators do not re-establish their NERC certification within one (1) year, their employment will be terminated for cause. - ii) Schedulers, Operators and Coordinators who do not have their NERC certification as of January 1, 2007 are grandfathered until December 31, 2008 to obtain their NERC certification. - C. Operators, Schedulers and Coordinators who have current NERC certification will be paid a NERC Certification premium of twenty cents (\$0.20) per hour January 1, 2007 and an additional ten cents (\$0.10) per hour January 1, 2008 as reflected in the Salary Schedules.
+- A. It is incumbent on the Company to provide reasonable opportunity for Operators and ACC Coordinators to obtain and maintain their NERC Certification. - B. It is incumbent on Operators and ACC Coordinators to obtain and maintain their NERC Certification including the completion of training and submitting required documentation to NERC required for re-certification. - If Operators or ACC Coordinators who are at Operator level 1 or above, do not maintain their NERC Certification then they have three (3) months to re-establish their NERC Certification.
+If they do not re-establish their NERC Certification within three (3) months, then they will immediately be paid at the Assistant Operator Step 7 pay rates.
+If Operators or ACC Coordinators do not re-establish their NERC Certification within one (1) year, their employment will be terminated for cause. - C. Operators and ACC Coordinators who have current NERC Certification will be paid a NERC Certification premium of thirty-six cents (\$0.36) per hour as reflected in the Salary Schedules. - D. Schedulers and Scheduling Coordinators who have current NERC Certification as of January 1, 2019, are grandfathered with the NERC Certification premium of thirty-six cents (\$0.36) per hour for the duration that they remain in a Scheduler or Scheduling Coordinator position. - Schedulers and Scheduling Coordinators who have NERC Certification as of January 1, 2019 and choose to maintain their certification will be provided the opportunity to do so. - ii.
+Schedulers and Scheduling Coordinators who choose not to maintain their NERC Certification will not be provided the opportunity to obtain their NERC Certification at a future date. - iii.
+People who become Schedulers or Scheduling Coordinators after January 1,2019, will not be required to obtain and maintain NERC Certification, and are not eligible for the NERC Certification premium.